dwilding/trello-kb/README.md

   > **NOTE:** Trello KB does not support [MSON](https://github.com/apiaryio/mson).

-- **Card links → Object links**

-  If you enter the [URL of a card](http://help.trello.com/article/824-sharing-links-to-cards-and-boards) in the card description, Trello displays a dynamic card link.
+- **Card links → Object links.** If you enter the [URL of a card](http://help.trello.com/article/824-sharing-links-to-cards-and-boards) in the card description, Trello displays a dynamic card link.
 For example:

   ![Card link in a card description](doc/card_link.png)